Gedera: History

+The Zionist secular colonists of Gederah were young and considered aggressive towards the native Palestinian Arab population.
+Zionist sources indicate they provoked Palestinians in the adjacent village of Qatra, humiliating them and being unfair and arrogant towards them.
+In one case, following a quarrel with Qatra in 1887 (in the course of which a colonist was wounded while trying to prevent Arab herdsmen from grazing their flocks on the colony's land), the colonists deliberately started a fight to attract the attention of prominent Jewish activists in Jaffa.

 In 1912, a group of Yemenite immigrants settled in Gedera.
 During the British Mandate, Gedera became a popular resort due to its mild climate and fresh air.

 In 1949–1953, thousands of immigrants from Yemen, Romania, Iraq, Poland, Egypt, Morocco, Tunis, India, Iran, Libya, and other countries were housed in tent camps.

 The land on which Gederah was established had once been owned by the Palestinians of Qatra, who had lost it due to debts.
 They were cultivating it as tenant farmers when the Jewish owners arrived and resented the intrusion onto what they still thought of as their land.
 According to another account, the land was actually owned by Qatra, but had been assigned by the government to the nearby village of Mughar when Qatra disclaimed ownership to avoid a certain murder charge.
 Mughar then sold it to Polivierre, who sold it to Pines.
-This, and the close proximity of the two sites, led to poor relations between the communities that sometimes led to violent clashes.
+This, and the proximity of the two sites, led to poor relations between the communities that sometimes led to violent clashes.
 Israel Belkind, a member of Bilu, described Gedera's relationship with its Arab neighbors as among the worst in all the settlements.
 Haim Hissin, also a Bilu member, criticized the Arabs for their provocative behavior, but also blamed the Jews for being unfair and arrogant.

 Qatra was depopulated by the Haganah on 17 May 1948.

 In the 1950s, a neighborhood called Oriel ("light of God") was established for new immigrants with visual impairments.
 The immigrants worked in a sheltered workshop, and the neighborhood was specially planned to promote their independence.